seewoo5/seewoo5.github.io/teaching/2024Spring/index.md

 A. You can find a bunch of resource in this website.
 See the previous classes I taught and you'll see what I mean.

+Q. What if I don't believe Monty Hall Problem?

+A. Check out this website: https://www.rossmanchance.com/applets/2021/montyhall/Monty.html

+and also this video if you are familiar with Korean: https://youtu.be/6NDum5WjZqU?si=DeDU-nbgcD2nKNOY
 #### Worksheets